casus/virvs/README.md

 ## How to evaluate the models?

+There are multiple scripts available for evaluation:
+- testing/evalute.py - to calculate basic metrics such as MSE for all the models and datasets
+- testing/evalute_hadv.py - to calculate IoU, F1 etc for HAdV datasets
+- testing/evalute_other.py - to calculate IoU, F1 etc for the rest of datasets

-1. Modify the `scripts/testing/save_preds.py` and `scripts/testing/evalute.py` with the correct paths.
+1. Modify the `scripts/testing/evalute.py` with the correct paths.
-2. Run the code from the root directory: `python scripts/testing/save_preds.py`.
+2. Run the code from the root directory: `scripts/testing/evalute.py`.
-3. Run the code from the root directory: `python scripts/testing/evaluate.py`.
-4. Optionally, prepare the plots with `python scripts/testing/prepare_plots.py`.

 ## License
 This repository is released under the MIT License (refer to the LICENSE file for details).